AlexandreFenyo/ndproxy/README.md

 Kernel module for FreeBSD that implements IPv6 Neighbor Discovery proxying over Ethernet-like access networks

+With this module, your uplink provider continues to see you as a flat network, but you can subnet your IPv6 prefix and route packets to your preferred gateway, that will split your network into several subnets.

 Tested with success on FreeBSD 10.x, FreeBSD 11.x and CURRENT (FreeBSD 12)

 ![network architecture](https://raw.githubusercontent.com/AlexandreFenyo/ndproxy/master/network-architecture.png)